code-423n4/2022-10-traderjoe-findings/data/RaymondFam-Q.md

 Tokens of the above nature are presumably filtered off via `_quoteAssetWhitelist` in `LBFactory.sol` that is lacking in adequate documentations.

 ## Add a Timelock to Critical Parameter Change
 It is a good practice to give time for users to react and adjust to critical changes with a mandatory time window between them.
 The first step merely broadcasts to users that a particular change is coming, and the second step commits that change after a suitable waiting period.
 This allows users that do not accept the change to withdraw within the grace period.
 A timelock provides more guarantees and reduces the level of trust required, thus decreasing risk for users.
 It also indicates that the project is legitimate (less risk of a malicious Owner making any malicious or ulterior intention).
+Specifically, privileged roles could use front running to make malicious changes just ahead of incoming transactions, or purely accidental negative effects could occur due to the unfortunate timing of changes.
 Here is one of the instances entailed:

 https://github.com/code-423n4/2022-10-traderjoe/blob/main/src/LBFactory.sol#L215-L226